Safinamide

 Diet & Lifestyle Advise

-Avoid intake of high-protein foods like soy protein, fish, eggs, chicken, beef, and pork.
-Eat more whole-grain foods such as whole wheat bread, oatmeal, brown rice or pasta.
+- Avoid excessive intake of high-protein foods such as soy protein, fish, eggs, chicken, beef, and pork.

-Drink plenty of water to avoid headaches due to dehydration.
+- Drink plenty of water to prevent dehydration-related headaches.

 Special Advise